enkidevs/curriculum/typescript/introduction/tsc-intro/what-is-typescript.md

 You're probably thinking: "What's JavaScript got to do with it -- isn't this a TypeScript course?"
 Let us explain!

-Because of the popularity of JavaScript, many tools were created to further expand its capabilities, ranging from tools to improve web app development to those that enable mobile apps and even backend servers to be built.
+Because of the popularity of JavaScript, many tools were created to further expand its capabilities, ranging from tools to improve web app development to those that enable mobile apps and even backend servers to be built[1].

 > 💡 Knowing a little bit of JavaScript is recommended before learning TypeScript.
 If you like, check out our JavaScript skill to build up your JS muscles 💪.

 TypeScript is another creation meant to expand what JavaScript can do.

-It is a **strict superset[1] of JavaScript with optional types**.
+It is a **strict superset[2] of JavaScript with optional types**.

 ![ts-superset-js](https://img.enkipro.com/8e19f0116e9f2c74df35c746c253d90e.png)